In 2016, a friend of mine called John and I hatched a plan to ride motorcycles along the Backcountry Discovery Routes

 But its the same all over the world where nomadic proud people like Australian Aborigines, South African Bushmen, Canadian Inuit or Mongolian herdsmen are hauled out of their free existence and involuntarily assimilated into the modern western way of things.

 Among all my childhood memories from growing up in the 1960s in England the imagery of a proud Apache or Sioux on a bare backed horse in full warrior regalia in the wilds of America stood out as truly “magnificent”.
 When we played Cowboys and Indians, I always wanted to be an Indian.
 They’re the coolest ones aren’t they.

 Now… these bewildered folk are living in abandoned cars and sucking on quarts of Doctor Pepper, or staggering about, pissed out of their minds in an attempt to find a better reality.

 The next morning I woke up refreshed and in a more positive frame of mind.
-In the light of day I found myself in a truly beautiful bit of the desert in southern Utah.
+In the light of day I found myself in a truly beautiful part of southern Utah.
 I was not completely alone, either.
 I had pitched my tent in a small camping area on the side of a steep canyon and as I was preparing my breakfast of porridge and coffee some other campers wandered over to say hello.

 I always think when you travel alone you meet more people.
 They see you on your own and feel more inclined to approach and chat than when you are in a group or with someone else.

 The exception to this is when I travel with Fanny.
 She was extremely popular on our travels.
 A lovely, kind, gregarious, super smart and unusually loud Shanghai woman.
 Throw a huge adventure motorcycle into the equation and she is always going to attract a lot of attention.